EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/README.md

-**Programme:** GRC Engineering (CGRCE) **Institution:** International Cybersecurity and Digital Forensics Academy (ICDFA) **Course:** GRC208 — Governance, Risk, and Compliance Capstone **Submission Date:** April 21, 2026
+**Programme:** GRC Engineering (CGRCE) **Institution:** International Cybersecurity and Digital Forensics Academy (ICDFA) **Course:** GRC208 — Governance, Risk, and Compliance Capstone **Instructor:** Aminu Idris
+**Submission Date:** April 21, 2026

 -----

 ## Project Overview

 This repository contains my capstone submission for GRC208.
-The project involved deploying a fully functional AWS Integrated GRC Platform from scratch on a personal AWS Free Tier account.
-The platform demonstrates practical implementation of governance, risk, and compliance management using AWS native services.
+The project involved designing and deploying a fully functional AWS Integrated GRC Platform from scratch on a personal AWS Free Tier account.
+The platform demonstrates practical, hands-on implementation of governance, risk, and compliance management using AWS native services.

+Governance, Risk, and Compliance (GRC) is a critical function in any organisation that handles sensitive data or operates under regulatory requirements.
+This project translates GRC principles into a real cloud architecture — moving beyond theory to show how compliance monitoring, risk tracking, audit logging, and access control work together in a live environment.

-The deployment was carried out entirely through AWS CloudShell using Infrastructure as Code (CloudFormation), with all five phases completed successfully and verified.
+The deployment was carried out entirely through AWS CloudShell using Infrastructure as Code (CloudFormation).
+All five phases were completed successfully, verified, and documented with screenshots.
+The platform supports six major compliance frameworks: ISO 27001, NIST Cybersecurity Framework, PCI DSS, HIPAA, GDPR, and SOC 2.

 -----